nullThrown/javascript-advanced-concepts/foundation/stack-&-heap.md

 A.K.A RangeError, blowing the stack

 ##Heap
-The place where data is read and write to.
+The place where data is read and written to.
 A region in memory that the JS engine provides for the current application.

 ###garbage Collection
+GC monitors the allocated memory and determines when a block of memory is no longer needed.
+Memory deemed unneeded is reclaimed and provides space for new memory to be allocated.
+Garabage collection is not a perfect process because it must determine algorithmically what is no longer needed.

 ###Memory leaks
+data stored in memory that is no longer needed but continues to be stored in memory, taking up useful space.
+Garabage collection is put in place to mitigate these but is not perfect.
+Hence, C's better optimization by forcing programmers to deal with memory allocation/deletion manually.

+3 common memory leaks:
+1.global variables --
+2.event listeners --
+3.setIntereval --